TejasDonde/SQL-Project/README.md

 Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
 The table should include:
     The number of overdue books.
     The total fines, with each day's fine calculated at $0.50.

+**Reports:**
+-Database Schema: Detailed table structures and relationships.
+-Data Analysis: Insights into book categories, employee salaries, member registration trends, and issued books.
+-Summary Reports: Aggregated data on high-demand books and employee performance.

+**Conclusion:**
+This project demonstrates the application of SQL skills in creating and managing a library management system.
+It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

     The number of books issued by each member.
     The resulting table should show:
     Member ID